kubeslice/worker-operator/README.md

 ### Getting Secrets from Controller Cluster (if it's not already done)

-The following command will fetch the relevant secrets from the controller cluster and copy them to `secrets` folder.
+The following command will fetch the relevant secrets from the controller cluster and copy them to the `secrets` folder.
 Additionally, it will also output the secrets so that we can use them to populate helm chart values.

 ```console